 There’s no free trial, but a 30-day guaranteed satisfaction refund is available.

-Overall, Bitdefender is an excellent choice, although most users should ‘keep it simple’ and not attempt extensive customisation of this app.
+Overall, Bitdefender is an excellent choice, although most users should ‘keep it simple’ and not attempt extensive customization of this app.
 Bitdefender has been around since 2001, and its current pro version is the result of decades of refinement.

 Sophos Endpoint Protection Advanced is rising in popularity on the back of its user-friendly, solid protection.
 Another antivirus incorporating AI, it’s a little heavy on resources but takes a visibly predictive approach to security with its Intercept X technology, rather than a reactive one.

 Webroot Business Endpoint Protection is light on resources and provides quiet but highly effective protection, its soft footprint belying its potency.
-With plenty of advanced features available – including a truly synchronous outbound firewall that compliments the Windows firewall without compromise of any kind – this option will protect against fileless or file-based script attacks, while also preventing malicious behaviours in PowerShell or Java.
+With plenty of advanced features available – including a truly synchronous outbound firewall that compliments the Windows firewall without compromise of any kind – this option will protect against fileless or file-based script attacks, while also preventing malicious behaviors in PowerShell or Java.

 The enterprise-level antivirus fraternity plays a competitive and impressive game, and any one of the options listed here will provide cutting-edge protection for small to very large companies.

 Antivirus options are worth trialing whenever you can get a 30-day free trial, as it truly comes down to personal preference when all available options provide almost the same level of security for connected devices.

 Protecting Your Business PCs and Phones